 - Repeat four to six times.

 Instructions for Using These Free Four-Square Breathing Printables

 - Choose your square breathing poster preference (or download them all)

 - Recommended: Card stock so that your poster can handle a little wear and tear (we all know kids are hard on things).

-Box breathing can help you slow down your breathing, and this works to calm your nervous system and decrease stress.
+Box breathing can help you slow down your breathing, calming your nervous system and decreasing stress.

 It’s a super simple yet incredibly powerful relaxation technique for you and your kids that can help you remember to breathe.